Maps & Designs

 The existing corridor for the southern section has been reserved within the Greater Bunbury Region Scheme for many years.
 However, when referring the project for environmental approval it is necessary to demonstrate that there are not feasible alternatives with lesser environmental impact.

 The road reserve through Gelorup includes Federally listed habitat for the Western Ringtail Possum, Black Cockatoo and Banksia Woodland Threatened Ecological Community.
 In early May 2018, The Commonwealth Minister for the Environment and Energy changed the status of the Western Ringtail Possum under the Commonwealth Environmental Protection and Biodiversity Conservation Act from Vulnerable to Critically Endangered.
 This is the highest classification level possible before a species is declared extinct.

-As a result of this reclassification and the other Matters of National Environmental Significance , we will undertake additional investigations to support the environmental referral process.
-An alternative corridor has been identified for investigation, within which environmental surveys were undertaken and consultation with potentially affected landowners was carried out.
+As a result of this reclassification and the other Matters of National Environmental Significance, we undertook additional investigations to support the environmental referral process.
+An alternative corridor was identified for investigation, within which environmental surveys were undertaken and consultation with potentially affected landowners was carried out.

 A key benefit of BORR is to significantly reduce the amount of regional and freight traffic using local roads through Greater Bunbury.
 As a “control of access” highway, BORR will only be accessible via major connections.
 This means that some local roads will be either bridged over or closed on either side of the BORR.
 Where roads are closed, works will be carried out to maintain access.

 For the northern and central sections of BORR, grade separated interchanges (where two roads are separated, with one going over the other) are planned at the following locations:

 - Forrest Highway, near Australind

 - Raymond Road